wx-chevalier/Awesome-Lists-and-CheatSheets/InfoSecurity/InfoSecurity-OpenSource-List.md

 - [SecLists #Project#](https://github.com/danielmiessler/SecLists): SecLists is the security tester's companion.
 It's a collection of multiple types of lists used during security assessments, collected in one place.
 List types include usernames, passwords, URLs, sensitive data patterns, fuzzing payloads, web shells, and many more.

+- [2019-PayloadsAllTheThings #Project#](https://github.com/swisskyrepo/PayloadsAllTheThings): A list of useful payloads and bypass for Web Application Security and Pentest/CTF

 ## Vulnerability Environment | 漏洞环境

 - [2015-常见漏洞扫描器测试平台](http://demo.aisec.cn/demo/)